 In the medium on the left, the wavefront moves at speed vi.
 On the medium on the right, its speed (vr) decreases.
 The wavefront forms an angle θi with the normal to the surface and is deflected by an angle θr after refraction.
-By virtue of Huygens’ principle, the time taken to go from C to B is the same as that to go from A to D. This time is equal to the distance divided by the speed, and we can thus write:
+Under Huygens’ principle, the time taken to go from C to B is the same as that to go from A to D. This time is equal to the distance divided by the speed, and we can thus write:

 CB / vi = AD / vr

 From the geometry of the figure, and by observing that θi is equal to the angle (CAB) and that θi is equal to the angle (ABD), we can express that the distance CB = AB sin (θi) and the distance AD = AB sin (θr)

 The preceeding equation becomes: AB sin (θi) / vi = AB sin (θr) / vr.

 We can simplify by AB and multiply both sides of the equation by a constant c (speed of light in vacuum) to obtain: sin (θi) c / vi = sin (θr) c / vr.

 The ratio between the speed of light in vacuum and light in the medium considered is equal to the refractive index of this medium: ni = c / vi and nr = c / vr

 We finally obtain the Snell’s law equation: ni sin (θi) = nr sin (θr)